snRNA-seq Guide: cluster QC

 Calculate QC Cutoffs

-For the first three metrics we’ll determine a cutoff for neurons and glia separately, by grouping the nuclei by cell_type_class then calculating the median value, the median absolute deviation (MAD), and a cutoff based on those values.
-Below are the values from the ERC snRNA-seq data.
-The multipliers may need to be adjusted based on the data set.
+For the first three metrics we’ll determine a cutoff for neurons and glia separately, first by grouping the nuclei by cell_type_class, then calculating the median value and median absolute deviation (MAD), and finally a cutoff based on those values.

 • For sum UMI and detected, we want to keep clusters with high values (drop low), so we’ll set the cutoff to be median - 1*MAD